Updated: 2026-08-16

 Public review and client proof in fintech8Named client references reduce vendor risk for CTO selectionClutch reviews, public case studies, named bank/fintech clients

-Delivery model flexibility (staff aug · dedicated · project)8Most fintech programs require more than one delivery modeService pages, packaged offerings
+Delivery model flexibility (staff augmentation · dedicated · project)8Most fintech programs require more than one delivery modeService pages, packaged offerings

 Governance, QA, code review, code security practices8Regulated fintech requires documented engineering hygieneStated process, public engineering blogs